kphanswims15/30_Days_Lost_space/README.md

   Today I used the switch more by adding more LED lights and I was able to turn on different LEDs with the switch that was placed on the breadboard.<br />

 Day 5: Creative Day<br />
-  Roday I created a simple traffic light with LED lights and the breadboard.
+  Today I created a simple traffic light with LED lights and the breadboard.
 It changes the stage of the lights every second.<br />

+Day 6: Time to fix the battery<br />
+  Today I learned how to use a monitor sensor and analog pins on the hero board.